 What is WordPress?

-WordPress.org is a free, open-source content management system (CMS) that powers websites ranging from personal blogs to small businesses and even global corporations (like the Walt Disney Company and the New York Times).
+WordPress.org is a free, open-source content management system (CMS) that powers websites ranging from personal blogs to small businesses and even global corporations (like the Walt Disney Company).

 According to W3Techs, 35% of the web runs on WordPress, which makes it the most popular content management system in the world.1 One thing that makes WordPress especially attractive is its ease of installation.
 So whether you’re an experienced developer or brand new to WordPress, you’ll be able to get its CMS installed and running on your server in a matter of minutes.